 For advanced Docker users, the manual installation might seem more familiar.
 To setup Appwrite manually, download the Appwrite base docker-compose.yml and .env files, then move them inside a directory named 'appwrite'.
-After the download completes, update the different environment variables as you wish and start the Appwrite stack using the following Docker command:
+After the download completes, update the different environment variables as you wish in the .env file and start the Appwrite stack using the following Docker command:

 Once the Docker installation completes, go to your machine hostname or IP address on your browser to access the Appwrite console.
 Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.